-- 6.1.
-Unless the European Commission agrees or requests otherwise, the Beneficiary(ies) shall take all necessary steps to publicise the fact that the European Union has financed or cofinanced the Action.
-Such measures shall comply with the Communication and Visibility Manual for European Union External Actions laid down and published by the European Commission, that can be found at: https://ec.europa.eu/europeaid/funding/communication-and-visibility-manual-eu-external-actions_en_or_with_any_other_guidelines_agreed_between_the_European Commission_and_the_Beneficiary(ies). - 6.2.
-The Coordinator shall submit a communication plan for the approval of the European Commission and report on its implementation in accordance with Article 2. - 6.3.
-In particular, the Beneficiary(ies) shall mention the Action and the European Union's financial contribution in information given to the final recipients of the Action, in its internal and annual reports, and in any dealings with the media.
+6.1.
+Unless the European Commission agrees or requests otherwise, the beneficiary(ies) shall take all necessary steps to publicise the fact that the European Union has financed or cofinanced the action.
+Such measures shall comply with the Communication and Visibility Requirements for European Union External Actions laid down and published by the European Commission that can be found at: https://ec.europa.eu/europeaid/funding/communication-and-visibility-manual-eu-externalactions_en or with any other guidelines agreed between the European Commission and the beneficiary(ies).

+- 6.2.
+The coordinator shall submit a communication plan for the approval of the European Commission and report on its implementation in accordance with Article 2. - 6.3.
+In particular, the beneficiary(ies) shall mention the action and the European Union's financial contribution in information given to the final recipients of the action, in its internal and annual reports, and in any dealings with the media.
 It shall display the European Union logo wherever appropriate. - 6.4.
-Any notice or publication by the Beneficiary(ies) concerning the Action, including those given at conferences or seminars, shall specify that the Action has received European Union funding.
-Any publication by the Beneficiary(ies), in whatever form and by whatever medium, including the internet, shall include the following statement: "This document has been produced with the financial assistance of the European Union.
-The contents of this document are the sole responsibility of < Beneficiary(ies)'s name > and can under no circumstances be regarded as reflecting the position of the European Union." - 6.5.
-The Beneficiary(ies) authorises the Contracting Authority and the European Commission (where it is not the Contracting Authority) to publish its name and address, nationality, the purpose of the grant, duration and location as well as the maximum amount of the grant and the rate of funding of the Action's costs, as laid down in Article 3 of the Special Conditions.
-Derogation from publication of this information may be granted if it could endanger the Beneficiary(ies) or harm their interests.
+Any notice or publication by the beneficiary(ies) concerning the action, including those given at conferences or seminars, shall specify that the action has received European Union funding.
+Any publication by the beneficiary(ies), in whatever form and by whatever medium, including the internet, shall include the following statement: 'This document has been produced with the financial assistance of the European Union.
+The contents of this document are the sole responsibility of < beneficiary(ies)'s name > and can under no circumstances be regarded as reflecting the position of the European Union.' - 6.5.
+The beneficiary(ies) authorises the contracting authority and the European Commission (where it is not the contracting authority) to publish its name and address, nationality, the purpose of the grant, duration and location as well as the maximum amount of the grant and the rate of funding of the action's costs, as laid down in Article 3 of the special conditions.
+Derogation from publication of this information may be granted if it could endanger the beneficiary(ies) or harm their interests.